Tez01/lets-get-job-frontend/README.md

 # lets-get-job-frontend
+## Intro

-Frontend for a web application that helps a job aspirant to keep track of things to get a job.
+Frontend for a web application that provide tools that helps a job aspirant in the application process.
+The main tools include: Job tracker, Portfolio maker, To Do.

+## How to use the web application

+## For Developers
+##How I designed the web application
 ## Docker capabilities:

 - Docker custom image build using Dockerfile